Niatomi/su-esa-2024/04_jms/README.md

 ## Task 4

 Develop MDB or MDP (depending on your technology platform) to receive these messages.
-Then MDB or MDP should check message’s type and structure, and then make a record into the dedicated table.
+Then MDB or MDP should check message's type and structure, and then make a record into the dedicated table.

 ## Task 5